WWE News: Did Kenny Omega Get Out Of His NJPW Contract To Make A WWE Royal Rumble Appearance?

 Yet NJPW cannot possibly give him a run with the championship knowing all of this?
 He brought more attention to New Japan in 2016 and early 2017 than it had ever had before his arrival.
 If one man can do that, this same man should be top priority to keep and make one of if not your main guy at the top of the card.
 All this being said, a jump to the WWE for Kenny Omega does not seem as crazy as it once did.

 The problem came down to when he would jump if he was indeed going to make the commitment to go to the WWE over NJPW.
 The Rumble seemed like the perfect time, but his contract issue came about then.
 That was before Kenny Omega was the top guy on every wrestling podcast out there.
-On every single one he has taken part in, he was telling the hosts that he waas a free agent.
+On every single one he has taken part in, he was telling the hosts that he was a free agent.
 This is significant, as he could be saying that he does not plan to sign anywhere so he’s open for negotiation soon.

 It could also mean that he simply wants people to know he is able to work for them now and that they should be making calls to him or his agent soon.
-This has led people to speculating and even The Wrestling Observer has changed their stance from believing Omega was under contract to the end of the month to believing he very well could have gotten out of his deal early.
+This has led people to speculation and even The Wrestling Observer has changed their stance from believing Omega was under contract to the end of the month to believing he very well could have gotten out of his deal early.

 If he got out of the contract earlier than we all thought, it could be an indication that he is prepared to jump.
 However, a Royal Rumble appearance for his debut still looks to be unlikely as Kenny Omega has already been promoted for an event in Chile the same weekend that the Royal Rumble takes place.
 The event happens Saturday, so he would have to make a huge flight out of the area that same night to make the event on Sunday.